GL_Discover Hub_TradingStrategies_1920x1280_SaxoBlueLight_03

 What is long-term investing?

-Long-term investing, also known as position trading, is when you hold a position for an extended time, usually for months or years.
+Long-term investing is when you hold investments for an extended time, usually for months or years.
 There aren’t any strict guidelines on how long you have to hold a security for it to be classified as a long-term investment.
 For example, once you’ve held something for two months, this doesn’t automatically make it a long-term hold.

 Instead of putting definitive timelines on investments, it’s more useful to consider the context.
 To do this, you need to look at the securities you’re investing in.
-For example, foreign exchange trading (forex) is more high-paced than stock trading.
+For example, foreign exchange trading (forex) is often more fast-paced than stock trading, and can be high risk.
 This is because forex prices tend to be more volatile.

-So, if forex is a day-trading activity and you hold a position for three weeks, that could be considered beyond the average.
+So, if you are using a short-term forex trading approach and you hold a position for three weeks, that could be considered beyond the average.
 If people usually hold stocks for a few weeks and you keep a position for one year, that’s a long-term investment.

 It’s also important to think in general terms.
 That’s why we say position trading is when you hold a security for months or years.
 However, when you get into specifics, context matters, and you need to think about the securities you’re investing in.